toirl/plorma/docs/source/userguide/task.rst

          queued to be worked on.
 Assigned The tasks has been assigned to a developer.
 He will start to work on
          the task based on its priority.
-Resolved Work on the task has been finished with on of the possible
+Resolved Work on the task has been finished with on of the possible.
+Resolved
+         tasks may need some QA are acceptance tests.
          :ref:`task_resolution`.
 Verified The resolution has been accepted by the QA.
 Last steps can be made to
          finally close the task.
 Verifying the solution of a task will set